 A compress is used the same way but usually warm liquids are applied to the cloth instead of raw cold substances.
 Tinctures or herbal infusions are great for compresses.

 Massage therapy helps relieve joint pain by improving circulation and soothing inflammation.
 In fact, several studies indicate that regular massage can improve pain, stiffness and range of motion in the affected joint.
 To massage the affected area, use warm oil like coconut, olive, mustard, castor or garlic oil and apply gentle pressure while massaging.

 Apple cider vinegar and olive oilfor joint pain: Massage the affected area with a mixture of one tablespoon each of apple cider vinegar and olive oil.
 Do this daily until the joint pain is gone.

 Cayenne pepper contains a compound called capsaicin with natural analgesic or pain-relieving properties.
 Slightly heat one-half cup of coconut oil.
 Mix in two tablespoons of cayenne pepper powder.
 Apply it on the affected area, leave it on for 20 minutes and then rinse it off.
 Do this a few times a day.
 NOTE: Cayenne may initially cause a burning sensation.
 Do not apply it on open skin or wounds.

-peppermint oil can relieve headaches when rubbed onto the
+Coconut oil, lavender oil and peppermint oil can relieve headaches when rubbed onto the temples and forehead.

 NOTE: Essential oils are not suitable for pregnant or breast feeding women or children under 5.